f5devcentral/f5-velos-training/docs/velos_networking.rst

 .. image:: images/velos_networking/image10.png
   :width: 45%

-**Note: In the initial release of F5OS both ports on a BX110 blade must be configured for the same mode.
+**Note: In the current releases of F5OS both ports on a BX110 blade must be configured for the same mode.
 Both ports must be either 100GB, 40GB, 4 x 25GB, or 4 x 10GB, there is no support for mixing modes on the same blade.
 More granular options will be added in future F5OS software releases.**

 Below is an example of the chassis partition GUI Port Groups screen.
 Note that any changes in configuration will require a reboot of the blade to load a new FPGA bitstream image.